ooker777/Web-wrapper/README.md

-Web wrappers for Google Keep, Google Inbox.
-Made with [nativefier](https://github.com/jiahaog/nativefier).
-It seems that the whole folder are needed in order to run the .exe file.
+Standalone Windows app for Google Keep, Google Inbox.
+They are basically web wrapper made by [nativefier](https://github.com/jiahaog/nativefier).
+The whole folders need to be downloaded in order to run the .exe file inside.

 ![](https://i.imgur.com/Sgg1Vcj.png)